 Upcoming Star Wars movies

 A Variety (opens in new tab) report revealed a ton of changes to the future upcoming Star Wars movies.
-The December 2022, 2024 and 2026 release windows are now gone.
+The December 2024 and 2026 release windows are now gone.
 As for the stories those movies will tell, and their directors, some of the deals are locked in, but not all details are official.
 Here's what we know:

 Taika Waititi (What We Do In The Shadows, Thor: Ragnarok) is still working ona Star Wars feature-length film, and he may in fact have a part in it. also going to make a new Star Wars movie, and Lucasfilm president Kathleen Kennedy confirmed it at the Investors Event.
 While Kennedy said that Waititi was still working on the script, The Daily Record (opens in new tab) reported that production has begun already.
 Screenwriter Krysty Wilson-Cairns (opens in new tab) (Last Night in Soho) is currently attached to the film.

 Rian Johnson (The Last Jedi) was rumored to be a possible director for a full new Star Wars trilogy, though that might ruffle the feathers of those who vocally expressed their negative views about TLJ.
 But reports (opens in new tab) suggest those movies are now shelved.

 Marvel film president Kevin Feige was supposedly going to produce a Star Wars film, but that's off the table too.

 There's also an unannounced Star Wars movie supposedly in the works, to be made by director Sharmeen Obaid-Chinoy (Saving Face, A Girl in the River: The Price of Forgiveness).
 Damon Lindelof (LOST) and Justin Britt-Gibson (Counterpart) will be writing.